Tools for the Digital Century

-We help people and organisations master 4IR skills and create more value in their lives, work and communities.
+We help people and organisations master Digital Century skills and create more value in their lives, work and communities.

-The Fourth Industrial Revolution (4IR), the merging of the physical and digital worlds, is impacting our lives in fundamental ways.
+The rise of Artifical Intelligence and other digital technologies, is impacting our lives in fundamental ways.
 But we are only at the beginning of what is shaping to be the largest and fastest transformation in human history.

 On the plus side, the potential for new wealth generation promises to further accelerate the huge reduction in poverty of the past 50 years and drive all countries towards economic parity, aligning their share of global GDP with their share of global population.